 Te Rautaki Maori (Our Maori Strategy) contributes to Maori succeeding as Maori in education and is consistent with the aims of Ka Hikitia, the Ministry of Education's Maori Education Strategy 2012-2017.
 Download the full document (PDF, 829KB).

 We continue to support the delivery of the Ministry of Education's Pasifika Education Plan through the delivery of our own Pasifika Strategy (PDF, 13MB).

 These strategies are designed to advance education and training for Maori and Pasifika peoples.

-Our values provide the bedrock on which our client charter is built.
-NZQA is committed to providing its clients with the highest possible levels of service and the client charter outlines our undertakings and service standards.
+Our values provide the bedrock on which our Customer Charter is built.
+NZQA is committed to providing its customers with the highest possible levels of service and the charter outlines our undertakings and service standards.

 Our Annual Report provides an account of our performance over the past financial year.

 See our recent Annual Reports for more information.